SerValera/RaceVLA/README.md

 - **FishEye T265** with Intel RealSense [realsense-ros](https://github.com/IntelRealSense/realsense-ros)
 - **Flight control** using **ArduPilot firmware (v4.4.4)** running on a **SpeedyBee F4 V4 flight controller**.
 - **ROS 1** for data handling, visualization, and control logic.
+- **Flask** for transferring data between the drone and a remote server.
 ---

 ## Tested Environment